pocl/pocl/doc/sphinx/source/driver_design.rst

 5. compilation callbacks - ``build_source, build_binary, link_program`` etc

-   the implementation of these depends on what is the device supposed to support.
+   the implementation of these depends on what the device intends to support.

    a. if the device will only support offline compilation, this requires only a minimal
       implementation of ``build_binary``; PoCL will automatically unpack pocl-binaries into the cache directory and setup kernel metadata.

-   b. if the device wants to support online (source) compilation using LLVM infrastructure,
+   b. if the device wants to support online (OpenCL C) compilation using LLVM infrastructure,
       it can use the generic ``pocl_driver_XYZ`` callback implementations from ``common_driver.c``.
       These will invoke Clang/LLVM compilation, optimization & linking steps.
       However, the device needs to setup its metadata like LLVM triple, whether it's SPMD,